phinolex/Tap-Tap-Adventure/README.md

 * Banking, Enchanting, Shop, Crafting Systems
 * Projectiles
 * Archery Class
+* Tutorial

 Though those changes give the game a greater purpose, there is much to be done, the following are examples:

 * Improve the rendering to offer maximum performance on all devices
-* Create a storyline for the game to follow
+* Create a storyline for the game to follow -- In Progress
-* Smoothen out the interfaces to properly fit the game
 * Add various activities (cutting wood, making fire, fishing, etc.)
-* Proper interfaces for Achievements and Quests
+* Get a interface for Quests
 * Re-arrange the map to fit in more content
-* Add tutorials for new players
-* Change or completely redo the interface
 * Trading System amongst players
 * Create a form of economy through the shops (player sells, player buys)
 * Ranking system to players (promoting PVP)